Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in the area are positioned to serve the Port of La Spezia, one of the Mediterranean's largest container ports.
-This proximity is critical for logistics, shipping, manufacturing, and defense contractors that form the core of the local economy.
+Proximity To Key Business Districts: Data centers in or near La Spezia provide low-latency access to the Port of La Spezia, one of Italy's major container ports.
+This is critical for logistics, shipping, naval, and industrial companies operating in the region.

 Natural Disaster Risk

-La Spezia has a low overall disaster risk profile, with an INFORM Risk score of 3 out of 10, as of September 2025.
-While the composite risk is low, specific geological and weather-related hazards require consideration.
+La Spezia's overall natural disaster risk profile is rated as Low, with an INFORM Risk score of 3 out of 10 as of September 2025.
+While the aggregate risk is minimal, operators should engineer facilities to mitigate specific regional threats.

 • Earthquake: 7.7/10